 Innovative, Relevant Activities

-In the rainbow room, we extend and build upon the children’s earlier experiences in the younger years and focus more on skills needed for success in life.
+In the rainbow room, we extend and build on the children’s earlier experiences in younger years and focus on skills needed for success in life.
 We provide educational programs that are relevant, engaging, and innovative.

-Our program is evaluated and reflected on daily to obtain an overall picture of the day’s events, which helps to evaluate our current practices and ensure we’re always maximising each child’s learning objectives.
+Our program is evaluated daily to obtain an overall picture of the day’s events, which helps to evaluate our current practices and ensure we’re always maximising each child’s learning objectives.

 Our practices mirror those of NSW primary schools.
 Our writing stations are equipped with a variety of different utensils (pencils of different thicknesses, crayons, textas, amongst different stationery items such as hole punchers, staplers, etc.) for the children to choose from and this helps strengthen and develop their fine motor skills.
 These writing stations are set up to be part of regular play within the rainbow room and we encourage the children to work on their skills by using their interests as a guide in printing, identifying and sounding out different letters.

 We provide resources such as books, poems, puppets, felt board stories, group language sessions and other forms of text to encourage children to explore literacy and language.

 We use different programs to assist the children with phonics.
 These programs are a fun, interactive opportunity to build on letter, sound recognition, listening, pre-writing, and pre-reading skills in preparation for school.
 With the help of our SMART board, the programs we use focus on a core reading curriculum of phonics and sight words incorporating skills and strategies essential for sustained reading success.
 With animations, games and great songs – children are easily excited and encouraged to take part whilst learning the basics of reading.